canarybit/cc-docs/docs/tower.md

     package_reboot_if_required: true
     ```

-*⚠️ **NOTE:** The security characteritstic of this environment are not verified!
-In this case, you are still trusting the hypervisor/infrastructure provider.
+*⚠️ **UNVERIFIED:** The security characteritstic of this environment are not verified!
+You are still trusting the hypervisor/infrastructure provider.
 For full-privacy and highest security level, verify the environment with CanaryBit Attestation service.*

-### CanaryBit Attestation
+### Attested (verified)

 CanaryBit Attestation service can be easily added as part of the CanaryBit Tower configuration to verify the security characteristics of a Confidential VM, once the resource is correclty deployed on the target infrastructure provider.